EntySec/Shreder/README.md

 ## Features

 * Very fast password guessing, just one password in `0.1` second.
-* Optimized for big password lists, Shreder tries 1000 passwords in `100` seconds.
+* Optimized for big password lists, Shreder tries 1000 passwords in `1` minute and `40` seconds.
 * Simple CLI and API usage.

 ## Installation